 Its impressive record as the most visited place in Turkey reached an all-time high in 2018 as millions of visitors flocked to the former capital.
 Most tourists visit European Istanbul to explore Byzantine and Ottoman attractions like the Hagia Sophia, Topkapi Palace and Blue Mosque in the UNESCO Sultan Ahmed area.

 Istanbul also has a brand-new airport, with frequent flights from around the world, making it easy to get during summer and winter.
-Read our 5-day itinerary for an Istanbul mini tour.

 2: Aegean Izmir